AhmedBegggaUA/TAB2024/practice_1_2.md

 2. Implement the `knn_graph` function to construct k-NN graphs with varying k values (e.g., k=3, k=5, k=7).

 3. Visualize the images with the k-NN graphs overlayed, in a 2x4 grid for each k value.

-In the end, you should have 15 images (3 per category), each with k-NN graphs overlayed for different k values.